 4. Find Opportunities to Help Those in Need

-Helping another is a natural mood booster because it takes our attention off our own problems for a while and enables us to soak in the energetic goodness of our own generosity.
+Helping another is a natural mood booster because it takes our attention off our own problems and enables us to soak in the energetic goodness of our own generosity.
 As Zig Ziglar said, “You can have everything in life you want, if you will just help enough other people get what they want.”

 5. Practice Unwavering Optimism

 Focusing on challenges and defeats will slow us down and stop us in our tracks.
-A better approach: Even when things are going wrong — no, especially when things are not going the way you want them to go — look for the lesson or the opportunity.
-Again, shifting the focus from the “problem” to the solution, seeing new avenues to take, and having a greater awareness of what’s possible not only prevent the energy drain, but also infuse us with all-new energy.
-New possibilities cause our energy to go up.
-We are interested, engaged and willing to keep moving forward.
+A better approach: Even when things are going wrong, look for the lesson or the opportunity.
+Shifting the focus from the problem to the solution, seeing new avenues to take, and having a greater awareness of what’s possible not only prevents the energy drain, but also infuses us with a high energy level we may not have felt recently.

 6. Have a Daily Centering Practice

 The past and the future are truly insignificant.
-The only thing that matters is the present moment.
+The only thing that matters is where you are at this very moment.
 By focusing on your breath and the present moment, you can instantly reduce stress and reintroduce yourself to the power you have within you to take action now.